balena-io/balena-cli/doc/cli.markdown

 ## envs

-List the environment or configuration variables of an application, device or service, as selected by the respective command-line options.
-(A service is an application container in a "microservices" application.)
+List the environment or configuration variables of a fleet, device or service, as selected by the respective command-line options.
+(A service corresponds to a Docker image/container in a microservices fleet.)

-The results include application-wide (fleet), device-wide (multiple services on a device) and service-specific variables that apply to the selected application, device or service.
-It can be thought of as including "inherited" variables;
-for example, a service inherits device-wide variables, and a device inherits application-wide variables.
+The results include fleet-wide (multiple devices), device-specific (multiple services on a specific device) and service-specific variables that apply to the selected fleet, device or service.
+It can be thought of as including inherited variables; for example, a service inherits device-wide variables, and a device inherits fleet-wide variables.

-The printed output may include DEVICE and/or SERVICE columns to distinguish between application-wide, device-specific and service-specific variables.
+The printed output may include DEVICE and/or SERVICE columns to distinguish between fleet-wide, device-specific and service-specific variables.
 An asterisk in these columns indicates that the variable applies to "all devices" or "all services".